WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_libraries.md

 WoltLab Suite 5.4 ships the [`paragonie/constant_time_encoding` library](https://github.com/paragonie/constant_time_encoding).
 It is recommended to use this library to perform encoding and decoding of secrets.

-For the common case of encoding the bytes taken from a CSPRNG in hexadecimal form the required change would look like the following:
+For the common case of encoding the bytes taken from a CSPRNG in hexadecimal form, the required change would look like the following:

 Previously: